Last updated on March 9th, 2022

 The second option is a trip to Ile aux Recifs, an hour by boat but on the opposite side of Lagon Blue (so you cannot do both on the same day).
 On this side of the lagoon, you’ll swim in beautiful shallow pools created by razed coral boulders.
 You’ll have a picnic lunch on a motu and the whole affair should be similar in cost to Lagon Bleu.

 Which excursion is better?
-I heard from a number of folks that Lagon Bleu is more impressive but don’t take my word for it… my own trip was canceled at the last minute and on my last day in Rangiroa.
-Rookie mistake!
+I heard from some folks that Lagon Bleu is more impressive but don’t take my word for it… my own trip was canceled at the last minute and on my last day in Rangiroa.

 Alternatively, you can join a snorkeling tour that visits the aquarium, an awesome snorkeling site just minutes from the Tiputa Pass.
 This is actually a marine sanctuary and locals have placed underwater signs with explanations for snorkelers about some of the fish they’re seeing in real-time.
 I highly recommend this tour if you enjoy snorkeling and wish to stick around the main village on this first day in Rangiroa.